Angblah/Comparator/README.md

 INSTALLATION<br>
   Contact Team 171 Byte Me for information on sensitive environment variables.
-  These variables control access to various data storage locations and are as follows:
+  Most of these variables control access to various data storage locations and are as follows:
    * CLOUDINARY_API_KEY
    * CLOUDINARY_API_SECRET
    * CLOUDINARY_CLOUD_NAME